 Generally speaking, most vacuum cleaners are able to tackle hard floors without much of an issue.
 A good number of vacuum cleaners will let you adjust the floor head’s bristles - either with a foot control or a button on the side of the machine.
 There are even some in the top range that will adjust automatically to save you the trouble of switching it yourself.

 There is a huge selection of vacuum cleaners available for wooden and hard floors, so you have a great choice between corded and cordless models.
 The thing with hard floors is that they don’t require as much suction as carpets, so you can get away with a standard cordless model to keep things clean.
 Below, there are three of our favourite and expertly selected hard floor vacuum cleaners.
-If you want to learn more about them, as well as the other models we recommend, you can read our hard floor vacuum cleaner guide.
+If you want to learn more about them, as well as the other models we recommend, you can read our best hard floor vacuum cleaner guide.

 This upright vacuum works great on hard floors, and has versatile cleaning that gets right between the cracks.
 Easy to handle and turns into a portable model.

 Good floor head for hard or wood floors, powerful suction that picks up dust and dirt.
 Simple brush control with great filtration.

 Powerful motor that cleans hard floors well and removes all the dust.
 On-board accessories included with a wide cleaning radius.